DevExpress/devextreme-vue/README.md

 ```

-... or directly in a vue template
+... or directly in a vue template.

 ```js
 new Vue({